wanniwong/data-visualization-and-analysis-using-PowerBi/README.md

 PowerBI is extensively used throughout the four phases of project.

-1 - Data ingestion -> Datasets are obtained from Vaccine Adverse Event Reporting System at https://vaers.hhs.gov/data.html, and Wikipedia at https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_abbreviations
+(1) Data ingestion - Datasets are obtained from Vaccine Adverse Event Reporting System at https://vaers.hhs.gov/data.html, and Wikipedia at https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_abbreviations

-2 - ETL -> Power Query Editor is used for data cleaning, handling of missing data, and feature engineering
+(2) ETL - Power Query Editor is used for data cleaning, handling of missing data, and feature engineering

-3 - Dashboard development -> PowerBI to gain insights from datasets
+(3) Dashboard development - PowerBI to gain insights from datasets

-4 - Analysis -> PowerBI analytics tools such as forecasting, average, etc.
+(4) Analysis - PowerBI analytics tools such as forecasting, average, etc.